- Evaluating a Single Logic Rule

 Dispatched Data Being Overwritten by Conditional Logic Rules

-Again, when a user opens up a form that has been dispatched to them, conditional logic runs to determine the starting state of a form.
+Again, when a user opens up a form that has been dispatched to them, conditional logic runs to determine the starting state of a form, and then the dispatch data is filled.

 If the "dispatcher" dispatched a value of "Pass" into a field in the form, but mobile users are reporting they did not receive that value, it is likely that a conditional logic rule is clearing/resetting/changing the value of that question as the form opens on the device.